AdaCore/spark2014/docs/ug/gnatprove.rst

 prover(s) specified with option ``--prover`` is/are called repeatedly for each check or assertion.
 Using the option ``--timeout``, one can change the maximal time that is allocated to each prover to prove each check or assertion (default: 1s).
-Using the option ``--steps`` (default: not used), one can set the maximum number of reasoning steps that the prover is allowed to perform before giving up.
+Using the option ``--steps`` (default: not used explicitly but set by default level, see switch ``--level`` below), one can set the maximum number of reasoning steps that the prover is allowed to perform before giving up.
 The ``steps`` option should be used when predictable results are required, because the results with a timeout may differ depending on the computing power or current load of the machine.
 The option ``-j`` activates parallel compilation and parallel proofs.

 The way checks are passed to the prover can also be influenced using the option ``--proof``.
 By default, the prover is invoked a single time for each check or